 Simple English definitions for legal terms

-Read a random definition: excess of privilege
+Read a random definition: shifting risk

 Patent marking is when a patent number is put on a product or its packaging to let people know that it is patented.
 This helps the patent owner to protect their invention from being copied by others.
 If the patent number is not there, the owner may not be able to recover losses if someone copies their invention before they know about the patent.
 A patent number is a number given by the U.S. Patent and Trademark Office to a patent.